AlexJunior01/certificate-issuer/README.md

 # Certificate Issuer

+**Note: This README should be in portuguese because the project will be published in a portuguese journal.
+The english version is in the file `README-en.md`**

 ## Conceito do projeto
 Atualmente o processo de validacão de créditos da Universidade é muito burocrático.
 Temos uma enorme dependência em papéis e documentos que muitas vezes perdemos ao longo do curso, tanto quanto, uma dependência na secretaria do curso para a validação dos créditos de todos os estudantes.